Give Every Child A Chance Programs

 About

-Give Every Child A Chance Programs offers tutoring, mentoring, and expanded learning programs that include weekly one-on-one sessions, personalized academic support in reading and math, homework and study skills support, and hands-on enrichment activities.
-The program also includes health and nutrition education, fitness and healthy habits activities, physical activity, social-emotional learning with weekly discussions and mini-lessons, and study sessions led by peers.
-Families can access before school and afterschool programs with homework support in both, as well as daily tutoring and homework help through the Before High School Program.
+Give Every Child A Chance Programs offers tutoring, mentoring, and expanded learning programs that include daily tutoring, homework help, and weekly one-on-one sessions.
+Students receive personalized academic support in reading and math, homework and study skills support, and take part in study sessions led by peers, weekly discussions, and mini-lessons.
+The programs also include health and nutrition education, fitness and physical activity, healthy habits activities, hands-on activities, and both before school and afterschool program options that include social-emotional learning.

 • Ages: 5–18 years old

-Give Every Child A Chance Programs began in October 1997 after meetings with community leaders led to its formation.
-The organization was founded by Antone E. Raymus, with founding board members including Antone E. Raymus, Anita Rankin, Chuck Crutchfield, Bill Pinto, Francis Darling, Bill Jones, Sandy Dye-Miller, Gordon Richardson, Evelyn Moore, Pastor Mark Rindels, Rex Osborn, Cheryl Spiegel, Carlon Perry, Claire Yeakel, and Honorable Judge Duane Martin.
-Honorary board members posthumously include Antone E. Raymus, Honorable Judge Duane Martin, Bill Jones, John Harris, Claire Yeakel, Francis Darling, Chuck Crutchfield, Jack Snyder, Bill Pinto, Mary Lou Kahl, and Pastor Mark Rindels.
+Give Every Child A Chance Programs began in October 1997 after meetings with community leaders led to the formation of the organization.
+The founder is Antone E. Raymus, and the founding Board Members in 1997 were Antone E. Raymus, Anita Rankin, Chuck Crutchfield, Bill Pinto, Francis Darling, Bill Jones, Sandy Dye-Miller, Gordon Richardson, Evelyn Moore, Pastor Mark Rindels, Rex Osborn, Cheryl Spiegel, Carlon Perry, Claire Yeakel, and Honorable Judge Duane Martin.
+Honorary Board Members recognized posthumously include Antone E. Raymus, Honorable Judge Duane Martin, Bill Jones, John Harris, Claire Yeakel, Francis Darling, Chuck Crutchfield, Jack Snyder, Bill Pinto, Mary Lou Kahl, and Pastor Mark Rindels.
+The organization states that it believes every child should be given a chance to be successful and that community volunteers working as academic mentors and tutors together with school districts provide assistance to children struggling in school, with the mission “to give every child a chance.”

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.